Setfive/fanduel-api/Readme.md

 ## Development

 This is written in TypeScript so you'll definitely need TypeScript (http://www.typescriptlang.org/index.html#download-links) installed.
 If you want to run TypeScript without compiling it you'll also need ts-node (https://github.com/TypeStrong/ts-node).
 I'd recommend ts-node since it tightens the development feedback loop.

+To build the JavaScript, just run "tsc" in the root folder and it'll use the tsconfig.json settings to build the files in dist/